 Law enforcement and public safety information provisions

-For schedule 10(4), information obtained used or prepared for an investigation by a prescribed crime body, decision makers should refer to the Crime and Corruption Commission guideline.
-For more information, refer to the Annotated Legislation3.
+This guideline explains the most used provisions in section 10, apart from section 10(4).
+Section 10(4), which relates to information obtained, used or prepared for an investigation by a prescribed crime body, is covered in the Crime and Corruption Commission guideline.

 Could reasonably be expected to